xiongrxchn/IntelBri.github.io/index.md

 #### Absent value of sensors

 GPS receivers often encounter missing signals, especially when the GPS receiver is moving and encounter various obstructions such as bridges, buildings, tunnels, etc. The receiver cannot receive GPS signals with sufficient signal-to-noise ratio, and the positioning may be interrupted.
 In most cases, this positioning interruption lasts for a short time.
-In our experiments, we can use the previous GPS signals as the georeferenced locations due to the low speed of the testing cars.
-However, we may use Kalman filter to solve user positioning equation for the real environments.
+In our experiments, we can use the linear interpolation between GPS readings as the georeferenced locations due to the low speed of the testing cars.

-For the zero readings of the accelerometer, the team ﬁlls the missing values with linear interpolation.
+For the zero readings of the accelerometer, the team also ﬁlls the missing values with linear interpolation.

 #### Signal smoothing

 To discover important patterns in our data while leaving out things that are unimportant (i.e. noise), the teams apply moving average to smooth the accelerometer signals.
 The goal of smoothing is to produce slow changes in value so that it's easier to see trends in our data.

-## 4 Experiments and Results

-### Pavement defect types
+### 3.4 Pavement defect patterns

 The team focused on collecting a diverse set of samples, including the following event classes: